 - 4 brioche rolls or other sandwich buns

 - In a small bowl, whisk together the tomato paste, ketchup, brown sugar, dijon mustard, worcestershire sauce, pepper, cayenne, chili powder, cumin and vinegar.
 Set aside.

-- Heat the olive oil in the skillet over medium high heat until hot.
-Stir in the onions, bell pepper and celery and saute for 3-4 minutes or until the vegetables are softened and slightly translucent.
+- Heat the olive oil in the skillet over medium-high heat until hot.
+Stir in the onions, bell pepper and celery and salt.
+Sauté for 3-4 minutes or until the vegetables are softened and slightly translucent.
 Add the garlic and cook for another minute until fragrant.